Lukáš Wagenknecht

 Lukáš Wagenknecht (born 24 September 1978) is a Czech economist, auditor and politician who served as a Senator of the Czech Republic representing Prague 8 district from October 2018 to October 2024.
 He was a member of the Czech Pirate Party from 2019 to 2025.
+In 2026 he became the leader of JSME TEAM.
 Wagenknecht also co-founded the auditing organization and think tank Good Governance and was a contributor to Neovlivní.cz, a publisher of investigative journalism.

 Political beginnings

 Lukáš Wagenknecht was born on 24 September 1978 in Pardubice, Czechoslovakia (now northern-central Czech Republic).
 He studied at the Faculty of Economics and Administration of the University of Pardubice from 1998 to 2003 and subsequently started his professional career as an internal auditor at the Ministry of the Interior, in 2003.

 From February 2014 to June 2015, Wagenknecht served as the first Deputy Minister of Finance of the Czech Republic in the field of financial management and audit.
 In 2015, he received the Prize for Courage for whistleblowing from the Anticorruption Endowment foundation.

 Wagenknecht co-founded the auditing organization and think tank Good Governance and since January 2018, he is a contributor to Neovlivní.cz, a publisher of investigative journalism.